jistr/vim-nerdtree-tabs/README.md

 Tired of having a fully collapsed NERDTree every time you open a new tab?
 Vim-nerdtree-tabs will keep them all synchronized.
 You will get just one NERDTree buffer for all your tabs.
+As long as you open NERDTree using the :NERDTreeTabsToggle command, that is.

+### Sync to the max

+All NERDTree windows will always have the same scroll and cursor position.

 ### Meaningful tab captions